aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - There is only one PLAY event and one STOP event for one playback session;

-- There can be multiple PLAYBACK_SUMMARY events for a playback session, which event covers maximum one minute (such a duration is adjustable, and is a tradeoff between latency and cost);
+- There can be multiple PLAYBACK_SUMMARY events for a playback session, which covers a pre-configurated period (e.g., one minute) as a tradeoff between latency and cost;

 - If the player state is either “IDLE” or “ENDED” throughout the entire minute, no PLAYBACK_SUMMARY event will be sent for this minute;